 Our second choice is also from Sabre, because they have consistently rave reviews for reliability, and that’s what matters most when you’re defending yourself.
 The 3-in-1 pepper spray formulation is more potent and painful than their key case pepper spray, but not as powerful as Fox Lab’s spray.

-It’s more expensive, at 12.99.
+It’s more expensive, at 12.99(currently on sale for $6.99).
 But, this is our top recommendation for a general purpose defense and everyday carry.

 Can’t be shipped to: AK, DC, HI, MA & NY.

 Our third choice is Fox Lab’s Flip top pepper spray.
 It has more power in SHU than any other pepper spray at 5.3 million SHU.
 It’s also the lightest, though not the smallest, formulation, which makes it easy to carry.
 It also has a longer range than Sabre red products, at 12 to 20 feet.

 It has a “heavy” stream but will only deliver 12-15 half second sprays.
 That’s more than enough for a single use but may not last as long as Sabre Red’s 3-in-1 product.
 If you’re not looking for a WROL option, but just for protection from an assailant, you may be interested in Fox Lab’s green pepper spray, that marks attackers in green dye.
 Plus, that formula is significantly hotter.

 This product has a flip top for safety, which comes with pros and cons.
 Some have said that it slips off easily, increasing the probability of accidental firing.
 On the other hand, that means it’ll be quite easy to spray quickly when you’re being attacked.
 Personally, I would rather a pepper spray be available when I need it and be a risk for misfire than be hard to use.
 But, that’s a decision you’ll have to make for yourself.